CUIZIA/Solene_Microlimat/simulation_model/Thermal Model.md

 &nbsp;

-## 5. Long-wave radiation calculation (Net)
+## 5. Long-wave Irradiance Calculation (Net)
-After obtaining the updated surface temperatures, it is essential to recalculate the **long-wave radiation** ($GLO, \text{Grande Longueur d’Onde}$) emitted by each surface.
-The net long-wave radiation for each surface can then be determined.
-It includs tow part: net long-wave radiation exchange with the sky $GLO_{\text{ciel,net}}$ and net long-wave radiation within the scene $GLO_{\text{scene, net}}$ as shown in **Figure 5**.
+After obtaining the updated surface temperatures, it is essential to recalculate the **long-wave irradiance** ($GLO, \text{Grande Longueur d’Onde}$) emitted by each surface.
+The net long-wave irradiance for each surface can then be determined.
+It includs tow part: net long-wave irradiance exchange with the sky $GLO_{\text{ciel,net}}$ and net long-wave irradiance within the scene $GLO_{\text{scene, net}}$ as shown in **Figure 5**.
 In SOLENE, while the reflection of atmospheric long-wave radiation within the study area is considered, the reflection of long-wave radiation emitted by the surfaces themselves is currently neglected.
 This decision is based on a prior sensitivity analysis, which concluded that its impact is negligible.

-To handle long-wave radiation calculations, SOLENE introduces a `calc_GLO` function.
-The net long-wave radiation $GLO_{\text{net,i}}$ for surface $i$ is given by:
+To handle long-wave irradiance calculations, SOLENE introduces a `calc_GLO` function.
+The net long-wave irradiance $GLO_{\text{net,i}}$ for surface $i$ is given by:

 $$
 GLO_{\text{net,i}} = GLO_{\text{ciel,net,i}} + GLO_{\text{scene,net,i}}